-In nature, these woody-based perennials may grow to be 6’ feet tall, but when kept as a houseplant, they are unlikely to grow taller than 4’ feet.
+In nature, these woody-based perennials may grow to be 6’ feet tall.
+When kept as a houseplant, they are unlikely to grow taller than 4’ feet tall.

 It has lance-shaped or oval leaf shapes and may grow to be 18” inches long.

-The colorful leaves are smooth-edged, leathery and glossy, available in a wide range of color combinations including:
+They are available in a wide range of color combinations and patterns including:

 Light & Temperature

-It’s important to hit a happy medium with these plants because they need a great deal of light to maximize leaf color, yet they must be protected from direct high light because in nature they are forest understory plants.
+It’s important to hit a happy medium with these plants.
+They need a great deal of light to maximize leaf color.
+But, they need protection from direct high light.

 Harsh, full sun will scorch the leaves.

-Croton petra should have between four and six hours of bright, indirect sunlight daily.
+Petra croton needs 4 and 6 hours of bright, indirect sunlight daily.

-Croton plants are winter hardy in USDA hardiness zones 11-12.
+Croton plants are winter hardy outdoors in USDA hardiness zone 11-12.

 They can tolerate temperatures up to 85° degrees Fahrenheit (29° C).

-If you live in a cooler area, be sure to bring your plant in for the winter when the nighttime temperatures drop to 50° degrees Fahrenheit (10° C).
+If you live in a cooler area, bring your plant in for the winter when the nighttime temperatures drop to 50° degrees Fahrenheit (10° C).